-In relation to the conduct of the interventions important attention is needed to matters of implementation and the integrity of the implementation.
+In relation to the conduct of the interventions, important attention is needed to the matter of implementation and the integrity of the implementation by the educators/teachers.

-THE DOMAINS IMPORTANT FOR PROGRAM INTEGRITY ARE
+THE DOMAINS IMPORTANT FOR PROGRAM INTEGRITY ARE:

-- Adherence (i.e. fidelity, compliance) this is the degree to which the core components of a program are delivered as intended, e.g. - the 4 lessons on types of bullying. - Exposure (i.e. dosage) this refers to how much of the original program (h.m. lessons and activities) have been delivered and the quantity of the program to which participants have been exposed. - Participant responsiveness is associated with the degree to which the program stimulates the interest or holds the attention of participants and the extent to which participants engage with the program. - Quality of delivery relates to the teachers program delivery skills and how well different program components have been conducted. - Program differentiation is the extent to which a program's theory and practices can be distinguished from other programs (i.e. program uniqueness) so that there is no contamination from other programs.
+- Adherence (i.e. fidelity, compliance) this is the degree to which the core components of a program are delivered as intended, e.g. - the 6 full lessons. - Exposure (i.e. dosage) this refers to how much of the original program (lessons and activities) has been delivered. - Participant responsiveness is associated with the degree to which the program stimulates the interest or holds the attention of participants and the extent to which participants engage with the program. - Quality of delivery relates to the teachers program delivery skills and how well different program components have been conducted. - Program differentiation is the extent to which a program's theory and practices can be distinguished from other programs (i.e. program uniqueness) so that there is no contamination from other programs.